Causes of Reading DifficultyEye-Tracking

 One of its jobs is controlling the six extra-occular eye muscles that surround your eyeball.
 If you ask someone to scan a room to find an object, you will see their eyes jumping from spot to spot rather than smoothly gliding.
 The flocculus within the cerebellum is responsible for that.
 And if it’s not working well, then scanning text will be difficult.

 A related issue is convergence.
 That is when the your eyes are focusing on a near object, like when you bring a pencil tip towards your nose.
 Your two eyes send two images to the brain and the brain sews them together to present a seamless visual experience.
 If that process is wonky, then the brain is working extra hard, which makes a close task like reading exhausting and prone to error.
 You can read more about that convergence and literacy struggles link here, from the University of Waterloo.

 Fixing tracking difficulties

 There is a set of simple exercises to give the cerebellum a workout.
 Before listing them below, it’s also helpful to note that omega oils can be beneficial for the functioning of your neurons.
 We don’t regularly recommend supplements, but any deficit in omega 3 oils usually has a negative impact.
 You can find them in natural food sources if pills are your (or your children’s!) thing.

 Here is the exercise routine for your child:

-Sit on a chair and put your arm out in front of you with one finger pointed up to the ceiling.
+Put your arm out in front of you with one finger pointed up to the ceiling.

 Then without moving your head, draw a flat circle in the air with your finger, while tracking it with your eyes.